-The Annual Action Plan for Fiscal Year 2009-2010 outlines the HACC's latest progress for addressing the revitalization and restoration needs of public housing

-The Housing Authority completed the demolition of the 99-unit Lakeside Terrace public housing apartment complex in program year 2006 as part of the preparation for the new construction of affordable rental housing units on the sire.
-The Illinois Housing Development Authority approved the application of Crystal View L.L.C. for low-Income Housing Tax Credits needed to finance the redevelopment project in March 2008.
+The Housing Authority of Champaign County Annual Action Plan for Fiscal Year 2010-2011 outlines the HACC's latest progress for addressing the revitalization and restoration needs of public housing.
+The Housing Authority completed the demolition of the 99-unit Lakeside Terrace public housing apartment complex in program year 2006 as part of the preparation for the new construction of affordable rental housing units on the site known as Crystal View Townhomes.
+The Illinois Housing Development Authority approved the application of Crystal View L.L.C. for Low-Income Housing Tax Credits needed to finance the redevelopment project in March 2008.
 The project is being undertaken by Brinshore Development, L.L.C. in limited partnership with Homestead Corporation of Champaign-Urbana, one of the Consortium's certified Community Housing Development Organizations.